lambdista/money/README.md

 libraryDependencies += "com.lambdista" %% "money" % moneyVersion
 ```

 where `moneyVersion` is the version you want to use.
+The most recent one is the 0.2.0.
+You can find all the released versions [here](https://github.com/lambdista/money/releases).

 Builds are available for Scala 2.11.x and 2.10.x.

 ## Build
 This project is managed with [SBT](http://www.scala-sbt.org/) so it can be built using: